neerajmanhar/credit-card-fraud-detection/README.md

 ## Model

-The model used for fraud detection is trained on credit card transaction data and saved as a `.pkl` file for inference.
+The model used for fraud detection is trained on credit card transaction dataset from [**kaggle**](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data) and saved as a `.pkl` file for inference.